Why join the course?

 - Explore essentials for bushfire resilience and benefits of community-led bushfire recovery

-- Identify coping strategies for affected people and effective coping strategies
+- Identify effective coping strategies for affected individuals and communities in bushfire-prone areas

 When would you like to start?

 Most FutureLearn courses run multiple times.
 Every run of a course has a set start date but you can join it and work through it after it starts.
 Find out more